OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## Introduction <a name="Introduction"></a>

 Welcome to Module 1 of the Open Science MOOC: Open Principles.
-This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards]().
+This is the first of 10 core modules to give you a solid grounding in all things Open Science.
+This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards](#Development_team).

 To innovate in a field frequently implies moving against prevailing trends and cultural inertia.
 Open Science is no different.
-The fact that you are here, reading this now, means that you have an interest in this, and the difference that Open Science can have on research cultures.
+The fact that you are here, reading this now, means that you have an interest in this, and the impact that Open Science can have on improving research cultures.

-No matter how convinced you are of Open Science, you will come across resistance from peers and colleagues.
-Why?
-Well, think of science like the Titanic.
-A monstrous machine that takes a long time and a lot of effort to change direction.
-And sometimes with unforeseen consequences.
-The best defence of Open Science is strong personal conviction that what you are doing may not be perfect now, but is the right decision in the long run.

 This module will introduce to you the guiding principles, values, and practices of the 'Open Science movement', some of the barriers to these, and the impact that integrating Open Science into your daily research work can have on you.